-The so-called "Hansehaus" was extended in 1628 with a Renaissance extension and a bay window.
+The so-called "Hansehaus" was extended in 1628 with a Renaissance addition and a bay window.
 Before 1900, the stepped gables had been removed and the house plastered over.

 The house is now seen as the last example of the numerous brick town houses with stepped gables that once stood in Minden.